The Step-By-Step Guide to Painting Over Stained Wood

 • Rubber gloves

 There are many reasons you might want to paint over stained wood, but the most important one is the long-term protection of the underlying material.
-If the stain and varnish protectant system has been neglected over the years, it’s likely that you’ll need to start from scratch anyway, so why not go back over it with the classic primer and paint system?
+If the stain and varnish protectant system has been neglected over the years, you’ll likely need to start from scratch anyway, so why not go back over it with the classic primer and paint system?
 It’s a done deal if you do paint over stained wood, so be sure that you’re committed to the painted look before tackling the following steps.

-Prepping to Paint Over Stained Wood
+Can You Paint Over Stained Wood?

-7 Steps to Paint Over Stained Wood
+How to Paint Over Stained Wood

 Painting over stained wood?
 Starting from properly cleaning your deck or piece of furniture to applying the topcoat, here are the steps you need to follow.